serly93/scalable_dnn/README.md

+## A Scalable DNN Training Framework for Traffic Forecasting in Mobile Networks

 In this repository we release the code of our paper:
 - **A Scalable DNN Training Framework for Traffic Forecasting in Mobile Networks** in IEEE ICMLCN 2025 - IEEE  International Conference on Machine Learning for Communication and Networking, Barcelona, Spain.